 - A brand-new Action Center design using the Fluent Design System

-- Toast notifications now float in bottom right-hand corner of screen
+- Toast notifications now float in the bottom right-hand corner of the screen

 - An acrylic backdrop is used for the Start Menu and Taskbar